mbothra/functions-demo-app/README.md

-# Pokémon Battle SmartContract App with Chainlink Functions
+# WODL SmartContract App with Chainlink Functions

 Leverage the power of Chainlink Functions to battle Pokémon on the blockchain.
 This application allows users to select two Pokémon and initiate a battle via smart contracts.